Install overpasses over roads/railways

 Overall effectiveness category Awaiting assessment

 Background information and definitions

 Wildlife overpasses are constructed to provide safe road and rail crossing opportunities for wildlife.
-A range of different structures can be used as overpasses including purpose-built “green bridges”, on which natural vegetation is established, through to multi-use crossings that are accessible to wildlife.
-Overpasses are often used in combination with wildlife barrier fences that prevent animals accessing the road and which funnel animals toward the overpasses (see Install barrier fencing along roads and Install barrier fencing along railways).
-Studies summarised within this intervention cover both overpasses created specifically for wildlife and those that were created for other purposes but where information about use of such structures by mammals is included.
+A range of different structures can be used as overpasses including purpose-built “green bridges”, on which natural vegetation is established, through to general purpose crossing structures that are accessible to both wildlife and vehicles.
+Overpasses are often used in combination with wildlife barriers that prevent animals accessing the road and which funnel animals toward the overpasses (see Install barriers and crossing structures along roads/railways).
+Studies summarized within this intervention cover both overpasses created specifically for wildlife and those that were created for other purposes but where information about use of such structures by reptiles is included.
 Studies mostly report on the use of such structures, such as the number of crossings made, rather than on wider population-level effects of their presence.

 Supporting evidence from individual studies